Finding the Best Way to Identify Aircraft Types

 Swing Wings: Found on variable-geometry aircraft such as the F-14 Tomcat, F-111 Aardvark, MiG-23/27, Su-24 Fencer and Panavia Tornado, these wings can change their angle to optimize performance at various speeds.

-We would encourage you to explore this article as well: Let's Unveil The Best Of The NASAMS Missile System
+We would encourage you to explore this article as well: Details Of The Tupolev Tu-95 An Iconic Russian Bomber

 The B-1 Lancer and Tu-160 Blackjack have variable-sweep wings and four turbofan engines with cruciform tail configurations.
 Forward-swept wing settings are used for takeoff, landing, and high-altitude economical cruising, while aft-swept wing settings are used for high subsonic and supersonic flight.